Study Spanish in the heart of Andalusia

 Granada, the "Moorish Jewel" of southern Spain, is ideally located on the rolling hills of the Baetic mountain range.
 Picturesque to the core, the city is sheltered to the north by the imposing Sierra Nevada, which overlooks the entire landscape with its perennially snow-speckled peaks.
 Thanks to its position in a beautiful valley, the city has a temperate climate throughout the year.

-While the sun shines on Granada for close to 3,000 hours every year, its proximity to the mountains means that a skiing excursion is often possible as late in the year as April.
+While the sun shines on Granada for close to 3,000 hours every year, its proximity to the mountains means that skiing is often possible as late in the year as April.
 Few things can be as sublime as enjoying a sweet downward slide on the fresh snow under the brilliant sun.

 This, of course, is not where the magic of Granada's location ends.
 During the summer season, the city offers even more possibilities.
 Here you can enjoy the fresh air of the mountains in the morning and spend the afternoon at the beach.
 The Mediterranean coastline, with coves and beaches large and small, is only an hour away from Granada.